phillmv/okayfail.com-old/_posts/2013-10-22-instagram-fun-profit.md

 <h2>Cool.
 What did you use to make it?</h2>

 I wrote a little sinatra thing that spat out new instagram photos when asked.
 I put down a layer of [masonry](http://masonry.desandro.com/) and wrapped it together with [jmpress.js](http://jmpressjs.github.io/jmpress.js/).
+It works surprisingly well: new photos show up within five seconds of being posted.

 The waterfall effect was achieved by prepending new instagram thumbnails in a div taller than the screen; masonry does the rest.
 I also remove elements a couple rows below the fold as a crude form of garbage collection.
 Without it, Chrome quickly starts to run out of memory.

 I was reticent to accept Michael's invitation.
 I wasn't sure if I could put together something that was cool enough[^instasob] and as a result it only really came together the week before the party date.
 Overall, I spent about five nights poking at it and one long evening and an afternoon frantically making it work.

 In the process I wrote some of the most terrible javascript ever committed to disk.
 I've since rewritten all the ruby a couple of times over, but that javascript remains inscrutable because I really don't want to touch it.
 That javascript is why I haven't linked to the github page.
-I've gotten a lot better at javascript since then.
+I've gotten a lot better at it since then.

 <h2>What did you learn from this experience?</h2>

 Telling the bouncer to let your friends [skip a huge line](http://instagram.com/p/lV7hv/) feels pretty cool[^instalol].

-The barrier to making something neat can be surprisingly low; the important thing is to play with it and see what you can make.
-I've been terrible at following this advice.
-Michael did 90% of the work for that evening and has since gone on to do [more wonderful things](http://mwjoffe.tumblr.com/portfolio).

 I think to this day, event and location apps are underexplored.
 Something to facilitate documentation and increase serendipity.
 I think my phone could someday output significantly more whimsy into my life.

+The barrier to making something neat can be surprisingly low; the important thing is to play with it and see what you can make.
+I've been terrible at following this advice.

 <strong>tl;dr</strong> if someone asks you to write software for a dance party, say yes.